 - Invest in your database quality and segmentation first.
 It’s required for all your cool marketing and sales initiatives beyond just scoring.

 - Once you have a high-quality database, start with a simple static scoring model and collaborate with your sales team to tune it so they’ll trust it.

-- Finally, if you’d like to leverage machine learning and predictive analytics, evaluate the solution by benchmarking against your own simple static model.
+- If you’d like to leverage machine learning and predictive analytics, evaluate the solution by benchmarking against your own simple static model.
 Now you have a concrete way of evaluating the effectiveness of any vendor solution.

 Take these steps, and I predict your predictive scoring project will be much more successful.